Doubly charged scalars and vector-like leptons confronting the muon g-2 anomaly and Higgs vacuum stability: Introduction

-In this work, we extend the Type-II seesaw model by an $SU(2)_L$ doubly charged scalar and VLLs.
-Some investigations involving a scalar triplet and VLLs are~\cite{Bahrami:2013bsa,Bahrami:2015mwa,Bahrami:2016has}.
+In this work, we extend the Type-II seesaw model by an doubly charged $SU(2)_L$ singlet scalar and VLLs.
+A doubly charged scalar is an ingredient of certain classes of NP models, the minimal left-right symmetric model (LRSM) augmented with scalar triplets being an example.
+That is, the triplets $\Delta_L$ (\textbf{1,3,1},2) and $\Delta_R$ (\textbf{1,1,3},2) are introduced under the LRSM gauge group $SU(3)_c \times SU(2)_L \times SU(2)_R \times U(1)_{B-L}$ \cite{Iso:2009nw}, over and above the minimal field content.
+On the other hand, some investigations involving a scalar triplet and VLLs are~\cite{Bahrami:2013bsa,Bahrami:2015mwa,Bahrami:2016has}.
 We thus have two doubly charged scalars in this scenario instead of one as in the case of ordinary Type-II seesaw\footnote{\cite{Chakrabarty:2018qtt} presents explanations the muon anomaly in models featuring a two doubly charged scalars but no additional fermions over and above the SM ones.}.
-The VLLs comprise both doublets and singlets under $SU(2)_L$, the latter carrying one unit of electric charge.
+The VLLs include both doublets and singlets under $SU(2)_L$, the latter carrying one unit of electric charge.
 We explain how a positive contribution of the requisite magnitude to the muon g-2 can be obtained in this framework by virtue of a non-zero mixing of the two doubly charged bosons.
-We also demonstrate that tuning the Yukawa interactions and the triplet vacuum expectation value (VEV) correctly can help avoid the constraints coming from the non-observation of charged lepton flavour violation (CLFV)~\cite{Calibbi:2017uvl}.
+We also demonstrate that tuning the Yukawa interactions and the triplet vacuum expectation value (VEV) correctly can help evade the constraints coming from the non-observation of charged lepton flavour violation (CLFV)~\cite{Calibbi:2017uvl}.
 In addition, we compute the one-loop RG equations corresponding to this model and subsequently show that the combined results of neutrino mass, muon g-2 and LFV comply with a stable EW vacuum till the Planck scale.

 This paper is organised as follows.
 We introduce the theoretical framework in section \ref{model} and list the various constraints in section \ref{constraints}.
 Section \ref{g-2} demonstrates the role of chirality-flip in generating a positive contribution to muon g-2 while predicting non-zero neutrino masses and suppressing CLFV.
 Section \ref{vacstab} presents an analysis combining vacuum stability, muon g-2 and the various relevant constraints.
 We summarise in section \ref{summary}.
 Various important formulae are relegated to the Appendix.